Abdullah-Alholiel/mutual-tasks-pwa-webapp/README.md

 ## Feature highlights
 - **Shared projects** – create public or private projects with color tags, expected task counts, and participant chips.
 - **Two-sided tasks** – every task tracks creator, assignee, due dates, and individual completion states.
-- **Full status flow** – `draft → initiated → pending_acceptance → time_proposed → accepted → completed` so people can renegotiate times without losing context.
+- **Full status flow** – `draft → initiated → scheduled → in_progress → completed` with optional exits to `cancelled` or `expired`, so people can renegotiate times without losing context.
 - **Completion streaks & difficulty** – difficulty ratings are stored per user per task to fuel score and streak math.
+// TO DO: score should not be affected by difficulty ratings since the task has been completed regardless of how hard it is, for now score should be basic, finished tasks against total number of tasks completed in a project.
 - **Notifications inbox** – mock notifications mirror the messaging you will eventually push via email or in-app to keep everyone engaged.
 - **PWA-ready shell** – offline manifest, icons, and a service worker are already configured via `vite-plugin-pwa`.